As 2019 draws to a close, newly released data shows that the total number of businesses in the UK has almost doubled in the 21st century.

 In 2018, 5% of SME employers were owned or led by people from ethnic minority backgrounds.
 Businesses led by people from ethnic minority backgrounds were most likely in the health sector (9%) and the retail sector (7%).

-The most likely ethnicity of business owners in the UK was Indian, accounting for 36% of ethnic minority-led or owned businesses.
+The most likely ethnicity of company owners in the UK was Indian, accounting for 36% of ethnic minority-led or owned organisations.